ixxoid/bacula-ce/README.md

 ## Description

-This is the Bacula Community Edition deployed on the official Debian Buster Docker image.
-The Bacula Catalog image is using the official Postgresql 11 Docker image.
+This is the Bacula Community Edition deployed on the official Debian Bullseye Docker image.
+The Bacula Catalog image is using the official Postgresql 13 Docker image.
 The timezone in the containers is inherited from the local time zone on the docker host.

 **Requirements**

 You need a x86-64 based Linux host system with installed docker engine and docker-compose.

+**Upgrade from version 11.0.5 to 11.0.5-1**

+In the version 11.0.5-1 the Debian distribution in the image has changed from Buster to Bullseye.
+The Debian Bullseye distribution brings the database postgresql in version 13 instead of version 11 in Buster.
+To migrate the database you need to create a dump of the existing DB with the following command:

+`docker exec -t docker_bacula_compose_db_1 pg_dumpall -c -U bacula > db_dump.sql`

+After this step, replace the docker-compose.yaml with the new version.
+Then follow the steps described below.
+When you have the new version up and running, import the dump of the postgresql dump with the following command:
+`cat db_dump.sql | docker exec -i bacula-ce_db_1 psql -U bacula`

+In case you didn't use version 11.0.5, you can ignore this section

 **Download the Docker images**